 Little one was dressed as a “jíbaro.”
-So you may be asking yourself what is a “jíbaro”?
-A jíbaro is a man from the country side who lived and worked in the field; who supported his family by harvesting sugar cane, coffee beans, banana trees, among other root vegetables, and fruits.
+So you may be asking yourself what is a “jíbaro”.
+A jíbaro is a man from the countryside who lived and worked in the field; and who supported his family by harvesting sugar cane, coffee beans, and banana trees, among other root vegetables, and fruits.
 The attire is a straw hat made out of dried palm leaves to protect from the sun, white clothing to keep them cool from the hot weather, with a scarf, and belt made out of the same fabric.

 Looking for resources on Christmas in Puerto Rico for kids?
 I got you covered!
 Just click on any of the images below: